 - All undergraduate transcripts so that the adequacy of undergraduate general education coursework needed for Virginia licensure requirements can be determined; and

-*Applicants for the Administration and Supervision program, certificates, and the non-licensure Curriculum and Instruction M.Ed. programs are not required to take the Praxis or VCLA examinations.
+**Applicants for Administration and Supervision M.Ed., certificates, and the non-licensure Curriculum and Instruction M.Ed. programs are not required to take the Praxis or VCLA examinations.

 Additional Requirements for International Students:

 For university coursework completed outside the U.S., an official course-by-course evaluation of transcripts is required from an evaluation agency with NACES membership such as World Education Services, Inc. or Educational Credentials Evaluators.